ogdenstudios/recipeswithoutblogs/README.md

 The following is a list of items I'd like to accomplish in the project.
 If you're looking to contribute, this is a great place to start.
 It's ordered from highest priority to lowest priority.

 1. Accessibility checks
-2. Thoroughly check HTML semantics and make improvements where available
+2. Thoroughly check HTML semantics and make improvements where possible
 3. Force SSL connections (once DNS config settles)
 4. DRY out the repetitive views
 5. Migrate to Rails 6